-Market Disruption and Geopolitical Risk in the Middle East.
+Investing in the Middle East.
 The aftermath of the war in Iraq, instability in Afghanistan, Pakistan, Egypt, Libya, Syria and other countries in the Middle East may result in market volatility in those countries, may have long-term effects on worldwide financial markets and may cause further economic uncertainties worldwide.
-The wars and occupation, terrorism and related geopolitical risks have led, and may in the future lead, to increased short-term market volatility and may have adverse long-term effects on economies and markets located in the region and on world economies and markets generally.
-These events also could have an acute effect on individual issuers or related groups of issuers.
-These risks also could adversely affect securities markets, interest rates, secondary trading, ratings, credit risk, inflation, deflation and other factors relating to investments of a Portfolio.
+The wars and occupation, terrorism and related geopolitical risks have led to increased market volatility and may have adverse long-term effects on economies and markets located in the region and on world economies and markets generally.
+These events also could have a material adverse effect on individual issuers or related groups of issuers located in or doing substantial business with countries in the Middle East and also could adversely affect securities markets, interest rates, liquidity, credit risk, inflation, deflation and other factors affecting a Portfolio's investments in the Middle East.

 Depositary Receipts.
 Securities of foreign issuers in the form of American Depositary Receipts and American Depositary Shares (collectively, "ADRs"), European Depositary Receipts and European Depositary Shares (collectively, "EDRs"), Global Depositary Receipts and Global Depositary Shares (collectively, "GDRs") and other forms of depositary receipts may not necessarily be denominated in the same currency as the securities into which they may be converted.
 ADRs are receipts typically issued by a United States bank or trust company which evidence ownership of underlying securities issued by a foreign corporation.
 EDRs are receipts issued in Europe, and GDRs are receipts issued outside the United States, typically by non-United States banks and trust companies, that evidence ownership of either foreign or domestic securities.
-Generally, ADRs in registered form are designed for use in the US securities markets, EDRs in bearer form are designed for use outside the United States.
+Generally, ADRs in registered form are designed for use in the US securities markets, EDRs in bearer form are designed for use in Europe, and GDRs in bearer form are designed for use outside the United States.